kburns/mesa_conda_recipes/README.md

 ### osx

-1. Install the osx 10.9 SDK from [here](https://github.com/phracker/MacOSX-SDKs) to `/opt/MacOSX10.9.sdk`.
-2. Install homebrew packages for gcc, openblas, lapack, hdf5, and pgplot.
+1. Install homebrew packages for gcc, openblas, lapack, hdf5, and pgplot.
-3. Download MESA to `~/Software/mesa-r10398`.
+2. Download MESA to `~/Software/mesa-r11532`.
-4. Replace the makefile_header with a symlink to the one from this repo (backup the original first, if you want):
+3. Replace the makefile_header with a symlink to the one from this repo (backup the original first, if you want):
     ```
-    ln -sfn $PWD/makefile_headers/mh_conda_osx_r10398 ~/Software/mesa-r10398/utils/makefile_header
+    ln -nsf $PWD/makefile_headers/mh_brew_osx_r11532 ~/Software/mesa-r11532/utils/makefile_header
     ```
-5. Build the conda environemnt:
+4. Build the conda environemnt:
     ```
-    conda env create -f mesa_sdk_env.yaml
+    conda env create -f env_brew_osx.yaml
     ```
-6. Activate the environment to install and use MESA:
+5. Activate the environment to install and use MESA:
     ```
     # Activate environment
-    conda activate mesa_sdk
+    conda activate mesa_brew

     # Attempt MESA installation
+    export MESA_DIR=~/Software/mesa-r11532
+    cd $MESA_DIR
+    ./clean
+    ./install
+    ```

+### linux

+1. Download MESA to `~/Software/mesa-r11532`.
+2. Replace the makefile_header with a symlink to the one from this repo (backup the original first, if you want):
+    ```
+    ln -nsf $PWD/makefile_headers/mh_conda_linux_r11532 ~/Software/mesa-r11532/utils/makefile_header
+    ```
+3. Build the conda environemnt:
+    ```
+    conda env create -f env_conda_linux.yaml
+    ```
+4. Activate the environment to install and use MESA:
+    ```
+    # Activate environment
+    conda activate mesa_conda

+    # Attempt MESA installation
-    export MESA_DIR=~/Software/mesa-r10398
+    export MESA_DIR=~/Software/mesa-r11532
     cd $MESA_DIR
     ./clean
     ./install